robert-hardy/Agile_Data_Code_2/quick_start.md

 - Download data with `./download.sh` (can also `./download_weather.sh` but it takes about 5 mins).
 - From the `Agile_Data_Code_2` directory, start up the PySpark REPL with `PYSPARK_DRIVER_PYTHON=ipython pyspark --jars lib/mongo-hadoop-spark-2.0.2.jar,lib/mongo-java-driver-3.4.2.jar,lib/mongo-hadoop-2.0.2.jar --driver-class-path lib/mongo-hadoop-spark-2.0.2.jar:lib/mongo-java-driver-3.4.2.jar:lib/mongo-hadoop-2.0.2.jar`
 - Convert to Parquet and JSON Lines by copy-pasting `ch04/convert_data.py`.
 - Create the smaller file of features by copy-pasting `ch07/extract_features.py`.
+This took ages, need to try again.
 - Exit and start the Notebook with `jupyter notebook`.
 - Now we can step through the Notebook `ch02/Introduction to PySpark.ipynb`.